Japanese painting: Azuchi–Momoyama period (1573–1615)

 In sharp contrast to the previous Muromachi period, the Azuchi–Momoyama period was characterized by a grandiose polychrome style, with extensive use of gold and silver foil that would be applied to paintings, garments, architecture, etc.; and by works on a very large scale.
-In contrast to the lavish style many knew, military elite supported rustic simplicity, especially in the form of the tea ceremony where the would use weathered and imperfect utensils in a similar setting.
+In contrast to the lavish style many knew, military elite supported rustic simplicity, especially in the form of the tea ceremony where they would use weathered and imperfect utensils in a similar setting.
 This period began the unification of "warring" leaders under a central government.
 The initial dating for this period is often believed to be 1568 when Nobunaga entered Kyoto or 1573 when the last Ashikaga Shogun was removed from Kyoto.
 The Kanō school, patronized by Oda Nobunaga, Toyotomi Hideyoshi, Tokugawa Ieyasu, and their followers, gained tremendously in size and prestige.
 Kanō Eitoku developed a formula for the creation of monumental landscapes on the sliding doors enclosing a room.
 These huge screens and wall paintings were commissioned to decorate the castles and palaces of the military nobility.
 Most notably, Nobunaga had a massive castle built between 1576 and 1579 which proved to be one of the biggest artistic challenges for Kanō Eitoku.
 His successor, Toyotomi Hideyoshi, also constructed several castles during this period.
 These castles were some of the most important artistic works when it came to experimentation in this period.
 These castles represent the power and confidence of leaders and warriors in the new age.
 This status continued into the subsequent Edo period, as the Tokugawa bakufu continued to promote the works of the Kanō school as the officially sanctioned art for the shōgun, daimyōs, and Imperial court.

 However, non-Kano school artists and currents existed and developed during the Azuchi–Momoyama period as well, adapting Chinese themes to Japanese materials and aesthetics.
 One important group was the Tosa school, which developed primarily out of the yamato-e tradition, and which was known mostly for small scale works and illustrations of literary classics in book or emaki format.

 Important artists in the Azuchi-Momoyama period include: